vuejs/vuefire/docs/nuxt/auth.md

 })
 ```

-You can then enable this middleware on any `page/` component:
+You can then enable this middleware on any page in the `pages/` directory:

 ```vue{2-4}
 <script setup>